azencot-group/KoVAE/README.md

 ## Training

+First, install the environment from the yaml file given here: environment.yml

 In the repository, you can find a training code on the sine and stocks datasets.
 To run the training process on the sine dataset or stock dataset, run the script of sine_regular.sh or stock_regular.sh respectively.